cellsjs/pisco-cells-adhoc-flows/flows/launch/info.md

 ## Steps

-It has only one step: `launch` with the same name that the flow that uses it.
+It has only one step: `launch` with the same name of the flow that uses it.
+It will serve the software unit so it will be accesible externally.
+For example, in the case of an app or a web application, it will launch a web server with the last changes.
+If this is a web service, the application will be accesible for xml requests, etc...

 [1]: https://github.com/cellsjs/pisco-gitflow-contexts/blob/master/contexts/develop/index.js
 [2]: https://github.com/cellsjs/pisco-gitflow-contexts/blob/master/contexts/master/index.js